 Archive for 2009

-Aye, there’s the rub!
-Virtually nothing is coming back.
+Nothing is coming back.
 Why?

 Writing the book is the goal, I remind myself.
-Yet my blog-o-logical clock keeps ticking, an incessant reminder that I am committing blog-abuse!
+Yet my blog-o-logical clock keeps ticking, an incessant reminder that I am committing blog-abuse.
 My blog is hungry and wants to be fleshed out, to grow, to become the catalyst for getting the book out in the world.
 Every day my inner critic (the 8th role of Theatrical Intelligence, by the way) prevents me from posting deeply shallow articles.

-Thus conscience does make cowards of us all!
+Thus conscience does make cowards of us all.

-FIRST: L-A-U-N-C-H the blog, such as it is, into the world
+FIRST: L-A-U-N-C-H the blog, such as it is, into the world.

-‘Tis a consummation devoutly to be wish’d!
+‘Tis a consummation devoutly to be wish’d.

 Thank you.
 And may the new decade see your dreams come true.